nteract/semiotic/README.md

 </script>
 ```

-[These Codepen examples](https://codepen.io/emeeks/) use the static distributionß.
+[These Codepen examples](https://codepen.io/emeeks/) use the static distribution.

 ## Project recognition